 Thousands of scholarships exist-from local to national -given by everyone from individuals to large companies.
 National scholarships get a lot of attention because they often offer large awards, but they're also very competitive.
 Go ahead and apply, but don't forget about local and state scholarships.
 Did you know you could be eligible for a scholarship simply based on the high school or church you attend, or even the town where you live?
 All awards add up, so apply for all the scholarships you can.
-When you apply to the three Nebraska public universities, your application also serves as a scholarship application for merit-based scholarships In order to get your scholarship dollars you must provide enrollment verification at your chosen postsecondary campus at those institutions.
+When you apply to the three Nebraska public universities, your application also serves as a scholarship application for merit-based scholarships at those institutions.
 Most universities / colleges in Nebraska and across the country also administer numerous scholarships that require additional applications.
 To get you started, a list of scholarship websites and search engines is below.